data-integrations/salesforce/docs/Salesforce-streamingsource.md

 Configuration
 -------------

+**Use Connection:** Whether to use a connection.
+If a connection is used, you do not need to provide the credentials.

+**Connection:** Name of the connection to use.

 **Reference Name:** Name used to uniquely identify this source for lineage, annotating metadata, etc.

 **Username:** Salesforce username.

 **Password:** Salesforce password.

-**Security Token:** Salesforce security Token.
-If the password does not contain the security token the plugin will append the token before authenticating with salesforce.
+**Security Token:** Salesforce security token.
+If the password does not contain the security token, the plugin will append the token before authenticating with Salesforce.

 **Consumer Key:** Application Consumer Key.
-This is also known as the OAuth client id.
+This is also known as the OAuth client ID.
 A Salesforce connected application must be created in order to get a consumer key.

 **Consumer Secret:** Application Consumer Secret.
 This is also known as the OAuth client secret.
 A Salesforce connected application must be created in order to get a client secret.

-**Login Url:** Salesforce OAuth2 login url.
+**Login URL:** Salesforce OAuth2 login URL.

-**Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before time out.
+**Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before it times out.

 **Topic Name:** Salesforce push topic name.
 Plugin will track updates from this topic.
 If the topic does not exist, the plugin creates it.
 To manually create pushTopic use Salesforce workbench, Apex code or API.